rapidpro/expressions/python/README.md

 RapidPro Expressions
 ====================

-Python implementation of the RapidPro expression and templating system
+Python implementation of the RapidPro expression and templating system.

 Usage
 -----